-(b)(A) In a case where the respondent is a Legislative Branch employee in a nonpartisan staff position, the appointing authority, in consultation with the Human Resources Director, shall determine an appropriate remedy that is consistent with the [independent investigator's determination that the respondent violated the requirements of this rule.
+3 (b)(A) In a case where the respondent is a Legislative Branch employee 4 in a nonpartisan staff position, the appointing authority, in consultation 5 with the Human Resources Director, shall determine an appropriate remedy 6 that is consistent with the independent investigator's determination that the 7 respondent violated the requirements of this rule.

-(B) The respondent may appeal the investigator's final report or any remedial measure imposed under this paragraph after the report has been delivered to the appointing authority but no later than seven days after the imposition of remedial measures under this subsection, except that any appeal must be based only on:
+8 (B) The respondent may appeal the investigator's final report or any re-9 medial measure imposed under this paragraph after the report has been de-10 livered to the appointing authority but no later than seven days after the 11 imposition of remedial measures under this subsection, except that any ap-12 peal must be based only on:

-(i) Newly discovered evidence that was not taken into account by the investigator;
+(i) Newly discovered evidence that was not taken into account by the in-vestigator;

-(ii) A claim of process error that is being asserted by the appellant; or
+15 (ii) A claim of process error that is being asserted by the appellant; or

-- (iii) A claim that the investigator or the person or committee that imposed a [remedy] remedial measure acted with bias. - (C) The appeal may be made to the Joint Committee on Conduct. - (c)(A) In a case where the respondent is a Legislative Branch employee in a partisan staff position, the committee on conduct of the chamber with which the employee is affiliated shall, if the investigator determined that a violation of the rule had occurred, make a recommendation on an appropriate consistent with the [independent] investigator's determination that the respondent violated the requirements of this rule.
-The committee's recommendation shall be made to the member of the Legislative Assembly for whom the respondent works. - (B) The member shall determine the appropriate remedy within the time prescribed in subsection [(14)(g)(C)] (14)(i)(C) of this rule and shall notify the Legislative Equity Officer upon making the determination. - (C) If the Legislative Equity Officer determines that no remedial measures were imposed under subparagraph (B) of this paragraph or that the remedial measures imposed were substantially different from the remedial measures recommended by the committee, the officer shall notify the committee of the disparity.
-The committee may hold a hearing and may impose a [remedy] remedial measure. - (D) The respondent may appeal the investigator's final report or the remedial measure imposed under this paragraph to the committee on conduct with which the respondent is associated within seven days after the remedial measure is imposed, except that any appeal must be based only on a claim described in paragraph (b)(B) of this subsection.
+(iii) A claim that the investigator or the person or committee that im-posed a remedy acted with bias.

+18 (C) The appeal may be made to the Joint Committee on Conduct.

+(c)(A) In a case where the respondent is a Legislative Branch employee 19 in a partisan staff position, the committee on conduct of the chamber with 2021which the employee is affiliated shall, if the investigator determined that a violation of the rule had occurred, make a recommendation on an ap-22propriate remedy consistent with the independent investigator's determi-23nation that the respondent violated the requirements of this rule.
+The 24committee's recommendation shall be made to the member of the Legislative 25Assembly for whom the respondent works.
+26 measures imposed were substantially different from the remedial measures recommended by the committee, the officer shall notify the committee of the disparity.
+The committee may hold a hearing and may impose a remedy.